Maximum64X/DistributionsRepository/Readme.md

 ![Short video with describing interface of the main page and it's functional](./main.gif "Main page")

-Currently 95.6% frontend of main page is made
+Currently 95.6% frontend of main page is made.
+Now the user can browse through catalogs and use direct links for accessing to catalogs

 ### Instruction